- Back Pain

 The Sacro-iliac joints are also a common origin of low back pain.
 These are relatively immobile joints and can become inflamed and cause pain with sitting or walking.
 They are often involved with Rheumatoid-like illnesses.

 The precise diagnosis of any individual’s low back pain is, I believe, impossible to make on the back of the history and examination alone.
-An MRI, (above), is helpful to look at structures but in pain medicine, it’s about steroid injections and whether they will work or not.
-The best investigation for inflammation is a SPECT CT scan, (link to SPECT CT page).
+An MRI is helpful to look at structures but in pain medicine, it’s about steroid injections and whether they will work or not.
+The best investigation for inflammation is a SPECT CT scan.

 SPECT CT scans show up the inflamed discs and facet joints – the yellow colours above illustrate this.
 Steroid injections can be performed to these areas and the facet joints can be radiofrequency denervated to provide many years of relief from the affected joints.